 Under the Ionis Collaboration Agreement, Ionis made a non-refundable upfront payment of \$31.0 million in addition to the \$3.0 million already paid under the Option and Evaluation Agreement.
 Additionally, Ionis is obligated to reimburse the Company on a pass-through basis for expenses incurred in connection with research and discovery activities performed by a CRO.
 If Ionis is at risk of failing to achieve a specified development diligence milestone deadline, it can make up to three separate payments of a mid-single-digit million dollar amount to extend the development diligence milestone deadlines.
-On a collaboration target-by-collaboration target basis, Ionis will be required to make a low-singledigit million dollar payment upon acceptance of an investigational new drug application ("IND") for the first product directed to such collaboration target (provided that Ionis will have a high single-digit million dollar credit to be applied towards the IND acceptance fee for four collaboration targets, or for exclusivity payments for certain targets if specified development diligence milestones deadlines are not achieved), and Ionis will be required to make milestone payments upon the achievement of specified development and regulatory milestones of up to a low double-digit million dollar amount per collaboration target.
+On a collaboration target-by-collaboration target basis, Ionis will be required to make a low-single-digit million dollar payment upon acceptance of an investigational new drug application ("IND") for the first product directed to such collaboration target (provided that Ionis will have a high single-digit million dollar credit to be applied towards the IND acceptance fee for four collaboration targets, or for exclusivity payments for certain targets if specified development and regulatory milestones of up to a low double-digit million dollar amount per collaboration target.
 In addition, the Company is eligible to receive up to a low double-digit million dollar amount in cumulative sales milestone payments.
 The Company is also entitled to receive tiered royalty payments on net sales at percentages in the low single digits, subject to certain standard reductions and offsets.
-Royalties will be payable, on a product-by-product and country-by-country basis, until the latest of the expiration of specified licensed patents covering such product in such country, ten years from first commercial sale of such product in such country, or expiration of marketing exclusivity for such product in such country.
+Royalties will be payable, on a product-by-product and country-by-country basis, until the latest of the expiration of specified licensed patents covering such product in such country.

 In December 2021, the Company and Ionis entered into an amendment to the Ionis Collaboration Agreement (the "Ionis Amendment").
 Ionis paid the Company \$1.6 million and the Company agreed to perform additional research services utilizing its proprietary phage screening technology to identify and optimize new product candidates that target the TfR1 receptor.
 The Company will perform the additional research services for an initial six-month period, which was extended in August 2022 for an additional three months, in exchange for consideration of \$0.8 million.
 In October 2022, Ionis exercised an option it had for the Company to perform additional research services for an additional six months in exchange for the remaining consideration of \$0.8 million.
+In April 2023, the Company and Ionis entered into the third amendment to the Ionis Collaboration Agreement (the "Third Ionis Amendment").
+Ionis paid the Company \$0.8 million and the Company agreed to perform additional research services for a period of one year in exchange for consideration of \$0.8 million.